The Right Way to Expand a Too-Short Piece of Writing

 I probably wouldn’t use all four methods at once – but one or two combined could turn this quick newsletter article into a much more in-depth resource.

 Over to you!
-Choose a piece of your writing that’s too short for its intended purpose, and try using one of the four above methods to expand it.
+Choose a piece of your writing that’s too short for its intended purpose, and use the ideas above to expand it.

 About